 What we will do

-● Liberal Democrats will ring fence 10% of city-wide Community Infrastructure Levy money for infrastructure projects to support small, local business.
+Liberal Democrats will ring fence 10% of city-wide Community Infrastructure Levy (CIL) money for infrastructure projects to support small, local business.
 For example, local parking schemes, new road crossings to encourage more local residents to use their local facilities.
 We will invest £2million in local and district shopping centres.

-● Set up a ‘Community business group’ for each part of the city to involve local business in the decision-making process.
+Set up a ‘Community business group’ for each part of the city to involve local business in the decision-making process.
 We will identify specific hubs for start-up businesses.
 Provide a one-stop shop for businesses to access information & support.

-● Liberal Democrats will support a diverse redevelopment of the city centre, ensuring that Sheffield has a distinctive offer, with a better balance of residential, business and leisure development making the city centre a place for people to live work & play.
+Liberal Democrats will support a diverse redevelopment of the city centre, ensuring that Sheffield has a distinctive offer, with a better balance of residential, business and leisure development making the city centre a place for people to live work & play.

-● Scrap Labour’s bus partnership which has seen higher charges for worse services, and instead, give residents greater control over bus services in the city by introducing a London style bus contract to deliver a good value, stable, comprehensive and easy to use bus network.
+Scrap Labour’s bus partnership, which has seen higher charges for worse services, and instead, give residents greater control over bus services in the city by introducing a London style bus contract to deliver a good value, stable, comprehensive and easy to use bus network.
 We will lobby the Mayor of the South Yorkshire Combined Authority to use his powers to support this.
 This will mean that it is the bus users who determine the service provided rather than the bus companies.

-● Hold the ‘Streets ahead’ contractor to account to ensure high standards of work and ensure that damage and any deterioration of the highways are addressed promptly and repaired to the required standard.
+Hold the ‘Streets ahead’ contractor to account to ensure high standard of work and ensure that damage and any deterioration of the highways are addressed promptly and repaired to the required standard.

 Invest in young people

-● Liberal Democrats will support community schemes across our city including the De Hood and Unity Gym to provide activities for young people to keep them safe and give them the opportunity to engage in positive activities.
+Liberal Democrats will support community schemes across our city to provide activities for young people to keep them safe and give them the opportunity to engage in positive activities.
 We will use £250,000 to give grants to community groups to provide sporting activities for young people including sports clubs aimed at young people at particular risk of involvement in criminal activity.

-● Work with schools and others to improve the education offered in all schools across Sheffield, particularly those currently failing to meet acceptable standards in their OFSTED inspections.
+Work with schools to improve the education offered in all schools across Sheffield, particularly those currently failing to meet acceptable standards in their OFSTED inspections.